Configuring Vitest for Next.js App Router

 Root Cause Analysis: Why Default Vitest Fails with Next.js App Router

 Next.js App Router enforces strict server/client component boundaries and mandates ESM-only module resolution.
 Default Vitest configurations assume a unified Node.js or browser environment, which immediately breaks when the runner encounters next/navigation, next/dynamic, or next/font.
 The core conflict originates from Vite’s dependency pre-bundling mechanism, which bypasses Next.js internal transforms.
 This bypass triggers SyntaxError: Cannot use import statement outside a module and causes hydration mismatches during test initialization.
 Proper alignment requires explicit environment isolation and dependency inlining, as documented in foundational Vitest Configuration & Setup guidelines.
-To resolve these failures, platform teams must map exact CI failure signatures to ESM/CJS boundary violations and use client directive leakage.
 Without explicit configuration, Vite attempts to bundle Next.js internals as CommonJS, violating the App Router’s strict module graph and causing cascading runtime exceptions.

 Reproducible Setup & Exact Configuration Patterns